Hollo1996/NLP-Graph-transformation/README.md

 ### usage: use the "john loves mary" format
 ## mine.irtg
 ### date-of-creation:2018.05.20
 ### discription: This is my solution for the task.
 It uses tree and graph languages.
 Parses grammer tree to dependency graph.
 I already understand the concept and most of the format.
+I could make the verb independent in the tree language, but I did not find the right format for the graph language.
 ### usage: Use the well known grammer tree of "john loves mary" in the well known format: S(NP(NN(john)),VP(V(loves),NP(NN(mary))))